Gearhungry logo.

 Benchmade Knife Classes

-Benchmade separates its knives into 3 general categories: Blue, Black and Gold.
+Benchmade separates its knives into 3 general categories: Blue, Black, and Gold classes.

-• Blue Class – The Blue class knives are intended as EDC knives.
-They feature high quality materials, top of the line craftsmanship and admirable durability.
+• Blue Class – The Blue class knives are intended as everyday carry knives.
+They feature high-quality materials, top-of-the-line craftsmanship, and admirable durability.
 But they’re going to set you back a few bucks.
 It’s a classic case of getting what you pay for.
+These knives are for the everyday adventurer, the outdoorsman, and anyone who wants and needs a quality knife at the ready.

-• Gold Class – The company’s gold class knives are made of exotic materials using space age production techniques that result in knives that are part practical, part work of art.
-Oftentimes purchased by collectors who never use them.
+• Gold Class – The company’s gold class knives are made of exotic materials using space-age production techniques that result in knives that are part practical, part work of art.
+Oftentimes purchased by collectors who never use them then displayed and revered as much as a piece of fine art.

 Benchmade Pocket Knife FAQ